Grave Torture: Release

 Grave Torture was released in Indonesia on Eid al-Fitr day April 11, along with Dancing Village: The Curse Begins directed by Kimo Stamboel.
+Trans7 acquired the film's broadcasting rights, premiering it on 20 March 2026.

 Reception

 Box office

 Grave Torture opened with 257,871 admissions, which is one of the highest opening days for an Indonesian film.
 By the end of its release, the film surpassed 4 million admissions, making it one of the highest grossing Indonesian films of all time, It competed closely with Dancing Village: The Curse Begins, which on May 14 was announced to have received 3,985,278 admissions.
 In Russia, the movie released on June 6, and grossed $271,389.
 In Vietnam, it was released on July 31, and has grossed $57,949.

 Critical response

 Jayanty Nada Shofa of Jakarta Globe reviewed the film, saying that "Grave Torture is a neatly executed piece -- something that is quite refreshing amidst the influx of subpar Indonesian horror films.
 But personally speaking, it is not the scenes of a woman getting stuck in a washing machine or the final grave torture of the big bad Wahyu that make the most lasting impression.
 It is the first act, namely before the time-skip.
 Grave Torture boasts a star-studded cast with renowned actors claiming the supporting best character roles.
 Overall, the first act of “Grave Torture” is still an incredibly solid piece of work.
 But because of how well-executed it is, the rest of the movie—while still good—feels somewhat lacking compared to the first act."